danibritods/danibritods/README.md

 - You're very welcome to reach out!

 ### Some things I've done
-- [AcaDem][academ]: python script to extract and process my college's students data.
+- [AcaDem][academ]: python and SQL script to extract and process my college's students data.
-- [Introds][introds]: created and taught an Introduction to Data Science summer course at my college.
+- [Introds][introds]: created and taught an Introduction to Data Science summer course at my college following [R for data science][].
 - [case-basedosdados][basedados]: dataviz case to explore BigQuery and basedosdados's API.
 - [ChitChat][chitchat]: created a protocol and three architectures to implement a simple chat and learn about Sockets, RPC, P2P, networks and distributed systems.
 - [dlox][dlox]: my following of the awesome [Crafting Interpreters][crafting_interpreters] to learn more about compilers.